python-attrs/attrs/docs/why.md

   you end up with a class that has *two* `Point`s in its {attr}`__mro__ <class.__mro__>`: `[<class 'point.Point'>, <class 'point.Point'>, <type 'tuple'>, <type 'object'>]`.

-  That's not only confusing, it also has very practical consequences: for example if you create documentation that includes class hierarchies like [Sphinx's autodoc](https://www.sphinx-doc.org/en/stable/usage/extensions/autodoc.html) with `show-inheritance`.
+  That's not only confusing, it also has very practical consequences: for example if you create documentation that includes class hierarchies like *[*Sphinx*'s autodoc](https://www.sphinx-doc.org/en/stable/usage/extensions/autodoc.html) with `show-inheritance`.
   Again: common problem, hacky solution with confusing fallout.

 All these things make `namedtuple`s a particularly poor choice for public APIs because all your objects are irrevocably tainted.